ahmed-refaat-analyst/Sales-Performance-Dashboard-2024-vs.-2025-/README.md

 The goal of this project was to deliver a clear, visual understanding of how sales performance evolved between 2024 and 2025, enabling better strategic decisions and data-driven insights for continuous business improvement.

 ---

-💡 *This repository highlights how Power BI can transform raw inventory data into actionable business insights.*